Respiratory Rate in Children – What’s Normal and What’s Not?

 How to Measure Respiratory Rate in Children?

 Respiratory rate is measured when the child’s body is at rest.
 Running or physical exertion will cause a fluctuation or discrepancy in the measurement.
-Steps to be followed for correct measurement are:
+The steps to be followed for correct measurement are:

 • The child must be made to sit in an upright position.